agda/agda-stdlib/paper/paper.md

 # Acknowledgements

-Nils Anders Danielsson has provided substantial feedback on this paper.
+Nils Anders Danielsson provided substantial feedback.

 The authors of this paper are listed approximately in order of contribution to the library.
-Manuscript preparation was carried out by Matthew Daggitt, Guillaume Allais, James McKinna, Jacques Carette and Nathan van Doorn.
-A full list of contributors to `agda-stdlib` may be found in the `LICENCE` in the GitHub source tree.
+Manuscript preparation: Daggitt, Allais, McKinna, Carette and van Doorn.
+A full list of contributors to `agda-stdlib` may be found on GitHub.

 # Funding and conflicts of interest

-The authors of this paper have no conflicts of interest to declare.
+The authors have no conflicts of interest to declare.
-The authors' contributions to `agda-stdlib` were made over a significant period of time and often at other institutions than their current affiliation.
+The authors made contributions to `agda-stdlib` over a significant period of time, sometimes at other institutions than their current affiliation.
-Some contributations were made thanks to funding for related projects, in particular:
+Some contributations were possible thanks to funding for related projects, in particular:

-- Jason Z. S. Hu during his funded Master's and PhD study.
+- Jason Z. S. Hu during his funded Master's/PhD.

-- Shu-Hung You was partially supported by the U.S. National Science Foundation under Awards No. 2237984 and No. 2421308.
+- Shu-Hung You was supported by the U.S. National Science Foundation (Awards 2237984 and 2421308).

 # References